Proving Impact – Research by Leeds Beckett University

 The challenge now is to get the active learning message and evidence out there – to the decision-makers and practitioners in both education and health.
 Schools are incredibly busy places with time and money in short supply.
 Like the Head Teacher in the video, once school leaders see the games in-situ with their learners, ‘they get it’.
 They realise that core subjects do not need to be taught or learned while sitting down.
 This will help the Chief Medical Officer for England realise her aim of getting all children and young people sitting less and moving more – by engaging in MVPA for at least 60 minutes every day.

-As regards further research, Leeds University have recently secured funding from Waterloo Foundation.
+As regards further research, the School of Psychology at Leeds University have secured funding from Waterloo Foundation.
 Dr. Andy Daly-Smith commented: “This allows us the opportunity to assess the impact of the Tagtiv8 PAL programme over a school year.
 It would be great to see if small improvements accumulated over time could lead to substantial improvements in the longer term, especially for those who are most in need.”

 There is a growing body of evidence that demonstrates the impact of PAL.
 We recommend the following: